 Taxi in Dubai costs less than a euro per kilometer.
 We used taxis a lot and with five of us in a car, it was often the cheapest way to travel around.
 The only disadvantage of taking a taxi in Dubai is the busy traffic.

-Here are some examples of the cost of taxi rides in December 2015/ January 2016:
+Here are some examples of the cost of taxi rides in Dubai:

-Many hotels offer their own ‘taxi’ service, they are usually 25-40% more expensive than a regular taxi.
+Good to know: Many hotels offer their own ‘taxi’ service.
+Hotel taxis are usually 25-40% more expensive than a regular taxi.

 The fastest way to travel big distances in Dubai is the metro.
 It’s easy, it’s efficient, and the trains run every couple of minutes.
 Disadvantages are the location of the metro stations (depending on where you are staying), and the long waiting times at the ticket booths.

-Tram requires the same NOL card as the metro and you can use your metro ticket with no extra cost to continue your journey by tram.
+Dubai tram requires the same NOL card as the meter.
+In fact, you can use your metro ticket with no extra cost to continue your journey by tram.